alexiscenriquez/CIS4339groupproject/README.md

 | 404 Not Found | The requested resource could not be found buy may be available again in the future.
 Subsequent requests by the cleints are permissible. |

 ## 4. Testing

+To test the backend, we use the software Postman.
+To test, use the request syntax given in the resources section and replace the contents within brackets with IDs from the database if necessary.